JohnADeady/Programming-Scripting-Project-18/README.md

 Seaborn pairplot function creates a grid of axes such that each variable in data will by shared in the y-axis across a single row and in the x-axis across a single column [[3]](https://seaborn.pydata.org/generated/seaborn.pairplot.html).
 This is very useful to show the correlation of all variales against each other.

+A violin plot has four layers.
+The outer shape represents all possible results, with thickness indicating how common.
+(Thus the thickest section represents the mode average.)
+The next layer inside represents the values that occur 95% of the time.
+The next layer (if it exists) inside represents the values that occur 50% of the time.
+The central dot represents the median average value.[[7]](https://en.wikipedia.org/wiki/Violin_plot).
+From our violin plots we can see that the setosa has a completely different shape than the other two species.
+Virginica is longer than versicolor in relation to the petal length.
+The same is true of the sepal length.
+Versicolor and virginica species have similair means for sepal width. but sepal width for the setosa is longer than the other two species which is a change from the rest of the other categories.

 ## Referencest